jdmonin/JSettlers2/Readme.md

 ## Development and Building JSettlers-WebApp

-JSettlers-WebApp is an open-source project licensed under (TBD).
+JSettlers-WebApp is an open-source project licensed under the Apache License, Version 2.0.
 The project source code is hosted at https://github.com/jdmonin/jsettlers-webapp/ and the project website is http://nand.net/jsettlers/devel/ .
 Questions, bugs, patches, and pull requests can be posted at the github page.

 For more information on building or developing JSettlers-WebApp, see